romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a network engineer tasked with managing the GitHub Enterprise Server for your organization, you're exploring various administration options.
+Q: As a network engineer tasked with managing the GitHub Enterprise Server for your organization, you're exploring various administration options.
 How can GitHub Enterprise Server's administration be handled?
 <details><summary>Show the answer</summary><p>

 - **Via browser, administrative SSH access, and REST or GraphQL APIs**